DVampire/FinWorld/README.md

 ### Support
 For questions, issues, or contributions:
 - Open an issue on [GitHub](https://github.com/DVampire/FinWorld)
+- Visit our [Project Website](https://dvampire.github.io/FinWorld/) for interactive demo and detailed results
 - Check the documentation in the `docs/` directory
 - Review example scripts in the `examples/` directory